-The first is about the success of the operation and whether all of the cancer will be removed.
+Whenever a patient undergoes skin cancer removal surgery, many worries can go through their minds.
+One of the first is about the success of the operation and whether all of the cancer will be removed.

-But after the cancer is taken care of, patients’ worries usually move onto the lasting results and impacts on the body, including future hair growth if the skin cancer was on the head.
+But after the cancer is taken care of, patients’ worries usually move onto the lasting results and impacts on the body, including future hair growth if the skin cancer was removed on the head.

-Many people worry that they will be forever bald after Mohs surgery, unable to grow any hair whatsoever.
+Many worry that they will be forever bald after Mohs surgery, unable to grow hair.
 Unfortunately, whether you will have permanent hair loss issues after skin cancer removal on your head is not an easy Yes or No answer.

 What Is the Most Common Skin Cancer Removal Method?

 Medical science has come a long way in successfully treating skin cancer.
 Mohs surgery is now the most common procedure for removing skin cancer while causing as little aesthetic harm as possible.

 Mohs surgery is designed to preserve tissue and minimize scarring by removing the cancerous area one layer at a time.
 Each tissue layer is examined to check for any remaining cancer cells, and the process is repeated until none remain.

 When performed on the scalp, tissue preservation is critical.
 This procedure follows the standard Mohs surgery technique but focuses on scalp lesions and preventing excessive scars from developing.

 What Are the Methods for Repairing the Scalp After Skin Cancer Removal?

 During Mohs surgery, your surgeon will remove as much of the cancerous tissue and skin as needed to make sure that you are cancer-free.
 While it is best to let the skin of the scalp heal itself naturally, this is not always possible.